ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 Configuration then physical
 ---------------------------

-Q: What would this look like
+FIXME: Q: What would this look like

 **Overview**